A Floer homology approach to travelling waves in reaction-diffusion equations on cylinders: Fredholm theory

-where $L_0 \in \frakL_{\text{hyp}}$ is an arbitrarily chosen reference point.
-By the spectral flow property the index is independent of the particular choice of $c > 0$.
-Whenever the choice of the nonlinearity $f$ is clear from the context we shall drop the subscript.
+See remark \ref{remark:index_convention} after the next theorem for the rationale behind the sign convention.
+Whenever the choice of nonlinearity $f$ is clear from the context we shall drop the subscript. \begin{mythm} Let $Z_- \in \calS(f_-)$ and $Z_+ \in \calS(f_+)$ be hyperbolic rest points of \eqref{eq:TWE}, and suppose $U$ is a path connecting $Z_-$ with $Z_+$.
+Then